socialviolation/asciiban/README.md

 This will generate an ASCII art banner for the text you entered.
 You can customize the banner by using the following
 flags:

--f or --font: Specify the font to use for the banner.
-The default font is standard.
-Available fonts are standard, big, block, bubble, digital, ivrit, lean, mini, mnemonic, script, and shadow.
+* --font (-f): Specify the font to use for the banner.
+The ANSIShadow font is the default.
--c or --color: Specify the color of the banner.
-The default color is white.
-Available colors are black, red, green, yellow, blue, purple, cyan, and white.
+  * Available fonts can be found by running `asciiban list fonts`
+* --palette (-p): Specify the colour palette to use.
+  * Available fonts can be found by running `asciiban list palettes`

-For example, to generate an ASCII art banner using the big font and green color, run the following command:
+* For example, to generate an ASCII art banner using the big font and green color, run the following command:

 ```bash
 asciiban -f big -c green "Your text here"